USAJOBS/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 **How to update this section**

-Use the multi-select hiring path list in your talent aquisition system (TAS) to add a hiring path to your job announcement.
+Use the multi-select hiring path list in your Talent Aquisition System (TAS) to add a hiring path to your job announcement.
 The hiring path icons and their text descriptions will appear in the **This job is open to** section based on the options you select.

 **Mapping Who May Apply to the hiring paths**